maptiler/tileserver-php/README.md

 Tiles produced by open-source GDAL2Tiles or MapTiler and tiles in .mbtiles files can be easily converted to required structure (XYZ with top-left origin and metadata.json file).

-The OpenSource utility mbutil (https://github.com/mapbox/mbutil) produces exactly the required format.
+The open-source utility [mbutil](https://github.com/mapbox/mbutil) produces exactly the required format.

 Direct reading of .mbtiles files is supported, but with decreased performance compared to the static files in a directory.
-Therefore the data management, especially upload over FTP or similar protocols, is easier.
+The advantage is easier data management, especially upload over FTP or similar protocols.

 Supported protocols:
 --------------------